cryostatio/cryostatio.github.io/get-started/index.md

 to enable discovery, while keeping communications over JMX rather than HTTP.

 #### [Using the Cryostat Agent with JMX](#using-the-cryostat-agent-with-jmx)
-The two prior sections have discussed how to use the Cryostat Agent to do application discovery and expose data over HTTP, and how to use Kubernetes configurations for discovery and JMX to expose data.
-There is a third, hybrid approach: using the Cryostat Agent to do application discovery, and JMX to expose data.
+The two prior sections have discussed:
+  - How to use the Cryostat Agent to do application discovery and expose data over HTTP.
+  - How to use Kubernetes `Service` configurations for discovery and JMX to expose data.

+There is a third, hybrid approach: **using the Cryostat Agent to do application discovery, and JMX to expose data**.
 This may be useful since the Agent HTTP data model is readonly, whereas JMX is read-write.
-This means that using JMX to communicate between Cryostat and your applications allows for more dynamic flexibility, for example the ability to start and stop Flight Recordings on demand.
-Using the Cryostat Agent for application discovery is also more flexible than depending on Kubernetes `Service`s with specially-named or specially-numbered ports.
+This means that using JMX to communicate between Cryostat and your applications allows for more dynamic flexibility, for example, the ability to start and stop Flight Recordings on demand.
+Using the Cryostat Agent for application discovery is also more flexible than depending on `Services` with specially-named or specially-numbered ports.

 For more context about these concepts, please review the previous two sections on [using the Cryostat Agent](#using-the-cryostat-agent) and [using JMX](#using-jmx).

 Add dependency configuration to `pom.xml`: